 A Cover-Up Born out of Necessity, Foresight, and Wisdom

-The discontinuity of these pictures of ben Zakkai is simply the result of a massive cover up.
+The discontinuity of these pictures of ben Zakkai is the result of a massive cover up.
 The record of his work was thoroughly sanitized and redacted.
 Under the conditions after 70 CE of being subject to Rome but lacking any territory, the actual example set by Yohannan ben Zakkai would be extremely dangerous to preserve as a precedent.
-Repeated clashes with Rome eventually resulted in the annihilation of over 1 million Jews in Jerusalem.
-These clashes were nurtured by the memory of Jewish heroes and martyrs of the past.
-After Constantine, the last thing the Jewish people needed was yet another hero, the first hero to do battle with the Christians.
+Repeated clashes with Rome eventually resulted in the annihilation of hundreds of thousands of Jews in Jerusalem.
+These clashes were nurtured by the memory of Jewish heroes.
+After 70 CE, and after Constantine, the last thing the Jews needed was yet another hero, the first hero to do battle with the Christians.

-Many scholars have expressed with surprising vehemence their anger at what they characterize as the misdirection, half-truths, and down-right lies of the Talmud.
+Many scholars have expressed with surprising vehemence their anger at what they characterize as the misdirection and half-truths of the Talmud.
 I have only seen a few brief characterizations that go along these lines.
 I don’t know what their backgrounds are, but they remind me of former fundamentalist Christians who hate their former faith.
-Such expressions of bitterness always suggest to me a sense of betrayal.
+Such expressions of bitterness suggest to me a sense of betrayal.
 I have no direct knowledge of the roots of their bitterness.

 What I do know is that in this regard, the early compilers of the Talmud had excellent reason to cover pre-Yavnean history in a veil of silence and misdirection.